Generic Name: ticagrelor (tye KA grel or)

 What is ticagrelor?

-Ticagrelor keeps the platelets in your blood from coagulating (clotting) to prevent unwanted blood clots that can occur with certain heart or blood vessel conditions.
+Ticagrelor helps to prevent platelets in your blood from sticking together and forming a blood clot.
+An unwanted blood clot can occur with certain heart or blood vessel conditions.

 Ticagrelor is used to lower your risk of having a stroke or serious heart problems after you have had a heart attack or severe chest pain (angina).